 Ensure enforcement of safety procedures in accordance with the approved HSE Plan.

-He will be closely monitoring the site engineer’s strict implementation of the MST and Risk Assessment, the
+He will be closely monitoring the site engineer’s strict implementation of the method statement for scaffolding and Risk Assessment, the

 use of proper tools and equipment to maintain safety, certifications of equipment and their adherence to safety regulations, reporting of any unsafe work or stopping work that does not comply with HSE procedures.